 This Lenten Devotional has one daily devotional every day in Lent.
 All the contributors of this devotional were given a selection of two different scripture passages (from the Revised Common Daily Lectionary) to choose from.
-Then they were instructed to create their devotion in whatever way they felt lead-either in writing, storytelling, poem creating, drawing a picture.
+Then they were instructed to create their devotion in whatever way they felt lead.
 This means that all the entries will be a little, or a lot, different.